Survival statistics for acute myeloid leukaemia (AML)

 You can view and print the quick guides for all the pages in the treating AML section.

-The outcome also depends on whether you had leukaemia that changed (transformed) from a chronic form into an acute form.
-It can be more difficult to treat leukaemia that has transformed.
+The outcome depends on whether you had leukaemia that changed (transformed) from a chronic form into an acute form.
+It can be more difficult to treat leukaemia that has transformed, or if it has developed from a blood condition called myelodysplasia.

 It may also be harder to treat a leukaemia that has developed after treatment for another cancer.
 This is called a secondary leukaemia.
 It means that you developed leukaemia after earlier chemotherapy damaged your bone marrow cells.
 This is rare, but it can happen.
 Secondary leukaemia usually develops within 10 years of treatment for the first cancer.